nltd101/containers-monitoring/README.md

 ### Frontend

-Let install the dependencies and devDependencies and start the client.
+Let's install the dependencies and devDependencies and start the client.

 ```sh
 cd frontend